 Chapter 13 bankruptcy will stay on your credit report for seven years after the completion of your repayment plan.
 However, this does not mean you will be unable to obtain credit.
 It also does not mean your credit score will remain poor for this full amount of time.
 Additionally, Chapter 13 bankruptcy has its own advantages.
-After filing Chapter 13 bankruptcy in Lewisville, Fort Worth, Arlington, or other Dallas-Fort Worth areas, you could be making lower payments on debts through your three to five-year repayment plan than you were previously.
+After filing Chapter 13 bankruptcy, you could be making lower payments on debts through your three to five-year repayment plan than you were previously.
 Upon completing the repayment plan, some of those debts will be discharged, leaving you with more disposable income.

 It is important to keep a close eye on your credit score during this time.
 Use your free credit reports to chart your progress and look for inaccuracies.
 It is also important to stay clear of predatory credit repair services and lenders while rebuilding your finances.
 These services can derail attempts to rebuild your credit score.
 Avoid any service that charges excessive up-front fees or loans with sky-high interest rates.

-Need Credit Repair Guidance?
-Contact a Lewisville Bankruptcy Lawyer Today
+Need Credit After Bankruptcy Repair Guidance?
+Contact a Texas Bankruptcy Lawyer Today